-The Salt Room boasts a large outside terrace with 60 covers and outstanding views overlooking the West Pier and a stone’s throw from the iconic Brighton i360 tower.
+The Salt Room boasts a large outside terrace with 60 covers and outstanding views overlooking the West Pier and a stone’s throw from the iconic Brighton British Airways i360.
 Offering award-winning seafood and a beautiful cocktail list curated by Bar Manager, Matt Ottley.

 Indian Summer is located on the bustling East Street, full of high quality restaurants and quirky shops.
 On the weekends the street closes off to traffic and diners spill onto the road to soak up the sunshine.
 Offering some of the best Indian dishes in the city, we urge you to go alfresco at Indian Summer…

 Japanese restaurant Moshimo is the city’s original conveyor-belt sushi bar serving handmade and sustainable sushi, the perfect kind of food for some alfresco dining.
 And what better place to eat it than on Moshimo’s Hiroba deck, this emulates the experience of sitting on tatami mats in Japan.

 Red roaster has fantastic South facing, floor to ceiling windows which can be opened out completely to create an indoor/outdoor atmosphere.
 It’s the perfect sunspot in the afternoon too, a great place to meet a friend for lunch or breakfast.
 From herb waffles to crab brioche, expect high quality, innovative dishes with Head Chef Matt Gillan running the kitchen.

 From cool autumn lunches to dewy winter morning espressos, warm spring evenings to their famous summer Al Fresco menu, there’s always a reason to get out and enjoy the outside.
 With a beautiful outside space you can let your wine breathe in picturesque surroundings whatever the season.